jsavino9/langevin/README.rst

 *packages can be installed using "!pip install [package]"*

 After downloading the required packages, go to the repository home page https://github.com/jsavino9/langevin.
-Click clone/download, and click "download as zip".
+Click clone/download, and click "download as zip" once the file is downloaded, it can be unzipped.
 An alternative option is to clone the repository.

 ==========================
 Running the program